-When integrated into an Active Directory environment, macOS prioritizes Kerberos for all authentication activities.
-The use of other authentication protocols—such as Microsoft’s NT LAN Manager (NTLM), Digest, and Basic—can be prohibited on the network without affecting Mac computers.
-When a user logs in to a Mac using an Active Directory account, the Active Directory domain controller automatically issues a Kerberos Ticket Granting Ticket (TGT).
-When the user attempts to use any service on the domain that supports Kerberos authentication, the TGT generates a ticket for that service without requiring the user to authenticate again.
+macOS prioritizes Kerberos for all authentication activities when integrated into an Active Directory environment.
+When a user logs in to a Mac using an Active Directory account, a Kerberos Ticket Granting Ticket (TGT) is requested from an Active Directory domain controller.
+When the user attempts to use any service or app on the domain that supports Kerberos authentication, the TGT is used to request a ticket for that service without requiring the user to authenticate again.
 If a policy is set to require a password to dismiss the screen saver, macOS attempts to renew the TGT upon successful authentication.

-To properly support Kerberos, both forward and reverse Domain Name System (DNS) records should be accurate for Kerberized servers.
-System clock time is also important, as clock skew must be less than five minutes for any servers and clients.
-The best practice is to set the date and time automatically in macOS using a Network Time Protocol (NTP) service, such as time.apple.com.
+For Kerberized servers to work correctly, both forward and reverse Domain Name System (DNS) records should be accurate.
+System clock time is also important, because clock skew must be less than 5 minutes for any servers and clients.
+The best practice is to set the date and time automatically using a Network Time Protocol (NTP) service, such as time.apple.com.

-Any app that supports Kerberos authentication works with SSO.
+Any Mac app that supports Kerberos authentication works with SSO.
 This includes many of the apps built in to macOS, such as Safari, Mail, and Calendar, as well as services like file sharing, screen sharing, and secure shell (SSH).
-Many third-party apps such as Microsoft Outlook and Microsoft Lync support Kerberos as well.
+Many third-party apps, such as Microsoft Outlook, support Kerberos as well.

 Configure single sign-on

-Users can view and manage their Kerberos ticket information by using the Ticket Viewer app located in /System/Library/CoreServices/.
+Mac users can view and manage their Kerberos ticket information by using the Ticket Viewer app, located in /System/Library/CoreServices/.
 You can see additional information by clicking the Ticket menu and choosing Diagnostic Information.
-Users can also request, view, and destroy Kerberos tickets by using the command line tools
+Users can also request, view, and destroy Kerberos tickets by using the command-line tools